View free policies procedures examples from all manuals. No obligation, no credit card!

-Fourth: Communicate Change Details
+4. Communicate Change Details

-Define what needs to change in as much detail as possible.
+One way to facilitate change is to define what needs to change in as much detail as possible.
 For example, you can’t just say, “Salespeople need to be friendlier to customers.”
 You have to define “friendly”.
 You have to communicate the characteristics of friendly behavior, such as “greet customers warmly”, “ask about their concerns”, or “address them by name”.
 Once you know what the behavior looks like, translate it in detail to employees and reward them immediately for doing it.

-Fifth: Communicate Successful Changes
+5. Communicate Successful Changes

-Sixth: Measure Change Progress
+6. Measure Change Progress

 Make sure you have a regular method to capture where the organization stands with respect to the change program.
 Is the current dissatisfaction, vision, and first steps level greater than the resistance to change?